Open-EO/openeo-python-client/docs/cookbook/job_manager.rst

 helps to run and manage a large number of batch jobs across one or more openEO backends.
-It handles job creation, submission, status tracking, result downloading, error handling, and persistence of job metadata — all automatically.
+It handles job creation, submission, status tracking, result downloading, error handling, and persistence of job metadata, all automatically.

 It is designed for scenarios where you need to process many tasks in parallel, for example tiling a large area of interest into smaller regions